aquanauts/research_engineer_interview/README.md

 2. Imagine that this data (data version 1) was being generated in a live fashion, one timestamp at a time, as real time passes.
 At each timestamp, generate a linear model similar to task 1 using all the data up to that timestamp.

 3. Fit a linear model in the same way as task 1 using data version 2.
 If possible, total memory usage should be kept under 1GB (or under 6 GB in a less advanced solution), and data generation + computation time should be under 10 minutes.
+Naive generation of the data should take around 30 minutes, so some ingenuity may be required to achieve the goal.

 4. Perform task 3 using data version 2, but include an L2 penalty in the regression (i.e. ridge regression).
 Perform this regression for a range of L2 penalties and choose a method for selecting the "best" penalty hyperparameter.
 If the live fit (one for every timestamp) is not feasible, an L2 regression on the entire data set is still valuable.
 Additionally, a researcher has requested the ability to be able to "quickly" run any new arbitrary L2 penalty and calculate an R^2 as a trial (where quickly is <1 minute) without having to leave the Python process running between trials.